Summer Financial Aid

 The Federal Direct Student Loan is the most widely-used loan for college students and is available to both graduate and undergraduate students.
 There are two types of Federal Direct Student Loans, subsidized and unsubsidized, and your eligibility for both is determined using your financial aid application.
 Graduate students are not eligible to receive direct subsidized loans.

-All students interested in borrowing a Federal Direct Student Loan for the Summer 2013 session(s) must submit a 2013 Summer Loan Form.
+All students interested in borrowing a Federal Direct Student Loan for the Summer session(s) must submit a Summer Loan Application form.

-If you or your parents are borrowing a loan for the first time at Carnegie Mellon for Summer 2013, please contact your college liaison in The HUB for instructions.
+If you or your parents are borrowing a loan for the first time at Carnegie Mellon for Summer, please contact your college liaison in The HUB for instructions.

-If you choose to borrow a Federal Direct Student Loan for the Summer 2013 session(s), your Federal Direct Student Loan eligibility may be reduced for the 2013-2014 academic year.
+If you choose to borrow a Federal Direct Student Loan for the Summer session(s), your Federal Direct Student Loan eligibility may be reduced for the following academic year.

 Summer Session Dates